No secrets in security breach email, says Suella Braverman

 In a letter explaining her actions, Ms Braverman said she shared a draft written ministerial statement that included "high-level proposals for liberalising our migration rules" to Conservative backbench MP Sir John Hayes.

-The statement was also sent to an employee Tory MP Andrew Percy by mistake.
+The statement was also sent to an employee of Tory MP Andrew Percy by mistake.

 It "did not contain any information relating to national security, the intelligence agencies, cyber security or law enforcement," Ms Braverman said.